 - Revenue from hospital partners is recognized monthly over the agreement period when services are provided to hospital partners.
 The contracts extend for 10 years with an optional 5-year renewal period and can be cancelled mutually with no notice, or unilaterally by either party with 180 days notice. - Revenue from third party reimbursements are recognized when the organization has provided housing to eligible families.
 These amounts are due from third party payers, as applicable, and include variable consideration and price concessions due to coverage.
 Revenue is recognized as performance obligations are satisfied based on actual charges incurred in relation to total expected collections.

-The beginning and ending contract balances are as follows:
+The beginning and ending contract balances are as follows at December 31:

-2019 2018 2017
+2020 2019 2018

 Accounts receivable (contract assets):

-Hospital partner receivable \$ 117,167 \$ 40,998 \$ 15,935
+Hospital partner receivable \$ 246,186 \$ 117,167 \$ 40,998

 10. NET ASSETS WITHOUT DONOR RESTRICTIONS